m00se-3/SWGTK/README.md

 ### C++ with CMake

-SWGTK uses CMake 3.28+ as the build system.
+SWGTK requires CMake 3.28 or newer.
 Here is an example of adding it to your project.
 The sample uses CPM as the package manager.
 It should go without saying, then, that you can easily add SWGTK using CMake's FetchContent API:

 ```cmake
 # v0.1.0 is somewhat outdated